 An Igbo group, under the aegis of the Coalition of Igbo Unions of Nigeria (CIUN), has cautioned the governor of Abia State against alleged persecution of Northerners in the state.

-The Igbo group warned that the move by Governor Alex Otti to forcefully eject the Northern businesses at the Cattle Market out of the state “will have a negative boomerang effect on Igbo traders in the North and across Nigeria.”
+The Igbo group warned that Governor Alex Otti’s move to forcefully eject the Northern businesses at the Cattle Market out of the state “will have a negative boomerang effect on Igbo traders in the North and across Nigeria.”

-In a statement released Friday in Abuja, signed by some of the leaders of the group, they asked Governor Otti to “rescind his ethnically motivated outbursts and apologize to the Northern traders.”
+Some of the group’s leaders signed a statement released Friday in Abuja asking Governor Otti to “rescind his ethnically motivated outbursts and apologise to the Northern traders.”

 They said the vacate ultimatum issued by Governor Alex Otti to the northern business owners has greatly increased the already tense socio-political atmosphere in the country.

-The statement, signed by the group’s chairman, Obinna John Okoroafor, the secretary, Udoka Onwuka, and the public relations officer, Maduabuchi Ibe Madu, also condemned “the indiscriminate demolition of shops and residential homes and demanded that alternatives be provided for our Northern brothers without delay.”
+The statement, signed by the group’s chairman, Obinna John Okoroafor, secretary Udoka Onwuka, and public relations officer Maduabuchi Ibe Madu, also condemned “the indiscriminate demolition of shops and residential homes and demanded that alternatives be provided for our Northern brothers without delay.”

 The statement reads: “Our attention has been drawn to the ongoing crisis at the Abia Cattle Market situated in Umunneochi LGA of Abia State.